 You can create an appliance template from a scan.
-Once you create an appliance template packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.
+This allows you to change and modify the contents of the machine that has been scanned.
+Once you create an appliance template, all packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.

-To create an appliance template from a scan:

-From the Re-platform tab on the Migrations page:
+To create an appliance template from a scan, from the Re-platform tab on the Migrations page: